brand_logo

 Writing an Effective UCAS Personal Statement

 A UCAS personal statement is just as important when it comes to late UCAS applications as it is when submitting your application before the regular deadline.
-Writing an effective UCAS personal statement which can help you stand out from the crowd and secure a place at your desired university.
+Writing an effective UCAS personal statement can help you stand out from the crowd and secure a place at your desired university.
 Let’s take a look at a few tips and tricks for creating an impactful personal statement that leaves a lasting impression on admissions officers, even when applying late.

 Gather Supporting Documents